DataSnowman/shapedata/README.md

 We will return to the `SQL analytics endpoint` when we look at Semantic models

-## Shape 4 - Get and Merge Data with Dataflow Gen2 and load it into a Lakehouse destination
+## Shape 4 - Get Data and Merge Data with Dataflow Gen2 and load it into a Lakehouse destination

+### Get MRTstations.csv

 Back in the Lakehouse click on `+ New` and select `Dataflow Gen2`